Ommatidae

 The Ommatidae are a family of beetles in the suborder Archostemata.
 The Ommatidae are considered the extant beetle family that has most ancestral characteristics.
 There are only seven extant species, confined to Australia and South America.
-However, the geographical distribution was much wider during the Mesozoic spanning across Eurasia and Australia, suggesting that they were widespread on Pangea.
+However, the geographical distribution was much wider during the Mesozoic spanning across Eurasia, South America, and Australia, suggesting that they were widespread on Pangea.
 So far, over 26 extinct genera containing over 170 species of these beetles have been described.
 Three extant genera have been assigned to this family: Omma, Tetraphalerus and Beutelius.
 The family is considered to be a subfamily of Cupedidae by some authors, but have been found to be more closely related to Micromalthidae in molecular phylogenies.
 A close relationship with Micromalthidae is supported by several morphological characters, including those of the mandibles and male genitalia.
 Due to their rarity, their ecology is obscure, it is likely that their larvae feed on deadwood.